Cursor: The Editor Built Around AI

 Where it fails:

-- Large architectural changes.
-Loses context, invents inconsistent patterns.
+- Large architectural changes: loses context, invents inconsistent patterns.

-- Highly domain-specific code.
-Doesn’t understand implicit business rules.
+- Highly domain-specific code: doesn’t understand implicit business rules.

-- Enormous monorepo projects.
-Context doesn’t fit.
+- Enormous monorepo projects: context simply doesn’t fit.

 Discipline matters: well-scoped tasks and critical review of the resulting diff.